mcsimenc/PhyLTR/INSTALL.md

-# How to install PhyLTR: Three steps,
+# How to install PhyLTR: Three steps

 1. Clone repository
 2. Install dependencies